mobizt/ESP-Google-Sheet-Client/README.md

 Spreadsheet created or owned by you, needed to share the access with Service Account's client email then library can read, and edit except for delete the user's spreadsheet due to permission denied.

-## Important Note

-The connection to Google Sheet API endpoint takes time and the time from sending request to the complete response received can be as much as 3 seconds.

-The speed is not the library or device issue unless the server issue.

 ## Dependencies